OpenZeppelin/openzeppelin-polkadot-zk/zkhe/PLAN.md

 - The prover uses Rust 2024 edition features
 - Verifier must remain `no_std` compatible for WASM
 - Test vectors should be regenerated when proof format changes
+- Scalars use 256-bit entropy for production security